 ITRC Seminar Series

-Join us for the next seminar in the ITRC Seminar Series on Resilience and Sustainability of Urban Transportation Infrastructure.
-The April 2021 seminar speaker is Ahmad Abu-Hawash, P.E., of the Iowa Department of Transportation.
+Watch the recording of our most recent seminar in the ITRC Seminar Series on Resilience and Sustainability of Urban Transportation Infrastructure.
+The April 2021 seminar speaker was Ahmad Abu-Hawash, P.E., of the Iowa Department of Transportation.

 Profound changes and disruptions are taking place in the social and economic lives of the nation.
 While our daily lives are impacted by natural and human-made disasters, new technologies have the potential to bring about opportunities in transforming the way we live.
 The existing infrastructure is falling below capacity, is fragile, and is in urgent need of repair.
 Climate change effects, and increased frequency of extreme weather events including droughts, floods, forest fires, heat waves, and sea-level changes, as well as the specter of terrorism related disruptions to the transportation network, have made us increasingly aware of the vulnerabilities of the existing transportation infrastructure.
 At the same time, the prospect for autonomous operation of vehicles, and technological advances in sensors, artificial intelligence (AI), and in machine learning (ML) will have the potential to revolutionize the way we travel, provide services, and move goods.